SeanXLChen/ImprovedBikerouteProject_TravelingSalesmanProblem/readme.md

 - A text editor or IDE of your choice.

 ## Developers & Credits
-This application was developed as a collaborative effort by Group10 (@SeanXLChen @Pavinc @phantom23333) with insights from Professor Ryan Rad and is based on the creative work initiated by Edmond.
+This application was developed as a collaborative effort by Group10 (Xiaolai Chen@SeanXLChen Pavan Kumar Reddy Sajjala@Pavinc and Yu Ji@phantom23333) with insights from Professor Ryan Rad.

 ## Note
 Husky Planner is a tool for educational and demonstration purposes and uses the Mapbox API under its terms of service.